-Matthew Sklar is a Tony®, Emmy®, and Drama Desk Award-nominated composer.
-He is currently represented on Broadway with the critically-acclaimed original musical, The Prom.
+Matthew Sklar is a Tony®, Emmy®, Drama Desk, and Outer Critics Circle Award-nominated composer.
+He is currently represented on Broadway with the critically-acclaimed original musical, The Prom, which is being adapted into a feature film with Ryan Murphy and Netflix.
 Other works include the Broadway musicals Elf and The Wedding Singer (Tony Award Nomination for Best Original Score, Drama Desk Award Nomination for Outstanding Music).

 Matthew received a 2015 Primetime Emmy® Award Nomination for Outstanding Music Direction for the critically-acclaimed NBC stop-motion animated TV special "Elf: Buddy's Musical Christmas", starring Jim Parsons.
 He adapted and arranged the music of Marvin Hamlisch for the Emmy Award-winning documentary film Marvin Hamlisch: What He Did For Love, seen on PBS/American Masters.
 Matthew has contributed original songs/music to Sesame Street, Wonder Pets!, and the NBC Broadcast of The Macy's Thanksgiving Day Parade.
 His music has been performed by major orchestras, including the Atlanta, Baltimore, and Indianapolis Symphony Orchestras.